Dr. John Cappucci

 The Stephen A. Jarislowsky Chair in Religion and Conflict

 Dr. John Cappucci was renewed as the Stephen A. Jarislowsky Chair in Religion and Conflict for a six-year term commencing September 1, 2020.
 Dr. Cappucci began serving as chair in 2017 bringing considerable experience and knowledge to the role.
-Dr. Cappucci earned a Ph.D. in political science from Carleton University, an M.A. from Queen’s University, and an Honours B.A. from the University of Windsor.
+Dr. Cappucci earned a Ph.D. in political science from Carleton University; an M.A. from Queen’s University in Kingston; and an Honours B.A. from the University of Windsor.
 He focuses on the intersections between religion and politics.
 His research has been discussed in The Windsor Star, The Catholic Register, Messenger of St. Anthony’s, The Canadian Jewish News, and The Detroit Jewish News.
 Dr. Cappucci has also been interviewed by the CBC on a host of topics, including antisemitism, Islamophobia, and Church closings during the COVID-19 pandemic.
-Dr. Cappucci’s refereed journal articles have appeared in several national and international publications, including Canadian Jewish Studies, Journal of Shi’a Islamic Studies, Fieldwork in Religion, and the Journal of Muslim Minority Affairs.
-His latest article on kosher adherence among Jews in Windsor-Essex appeared in Contemporary Jewry (2021).
-From 2020 to 2021, Dr. Cappucci conducted a new research project entitled, The Persistent Prejudice: Contemporary Antisemitism in Canadian Region.
-The study surveying members of the Jewish community of Windsor-Essex on both their perceptions of and experiences with antisemitism in the last five years.
-An article on the results has already been prepared and submitted to a refereed journal for consideration.
+Dr. Cappucci’s refereed journal articles have appeared in several national and international publications, including Contemporary Jewry, Canadian Jewish Studies, Journal of Shi’a Islamic Studies, Fieldwork in Religion, and the Journal of Muslim Minority Affairs.
+His latest article on perceptions of antisemitism in Windsor-Essex appeared in the UK-based Journal of Contemporary Antisemitism (Vol. 5.
+No. 1).
+Dr. Cappucci recently completed a study on Catholic perceptions of Jews and Judaism called, Old Tensions or New Relations: Canadian Catholic Perceptions of Jews and Judaism.
+The study involved surveying Catholics living in the Diocese of London.
+In the Winter of 2023, Dr. Cappucci will launch a new study.

-In addition to his research, Dr. Cappucci has nearly 14 years of post-secondary teaching experience.
+In addition to his active research agenda, Dr. Cappucci has over 14 years of post-secondary teaching experience.
 He has taught an array of courses across the humanities and social sciences.
 He has also served on graduate examination committees.
-In May 2022, Dr. Cappucci will teach Assumption University’s newest course, Jerusalem and Rome: Jewish-Catholic Relations (RELS 2022).
-This second-year undergraduate course is available for credit and audit.
+In the Fall of 2022, Dr. Cappucci began teaching Assumption University’s newest course, The Holocaust (RELS 2045).
+For his contributions to research, teaching, and service, Dr. Cappucci was promoted to the rank of Associate Professor at the end of 2021.